tommyhuangthu/EvoEF/README.md

 # INTRODUCTION
-EvoEF is an abbreviated name of the **Evo**Design physcical **E**nergy **F**unction for protein design.
-EvoDesign is a de novo protein design method developed by the Yang Zhang Lab at the University of Michigan.
-The evolutionary profile- and physics-based potential is used for protein design scoring.
-In the earlier version of EvoDesign, FoldX is used to compute the physical energy.
-Since physical energy is significant in modeling atomic-level interactions, it plays important role in protein-protein interaction design.
-To improve the computational accuracy and speed of EvoDesign, we developed EvoEF to replace FoldX.
+EvoEF (**Evo**Design physcical **E**nergy **F**unction) is the physical energy function component of EvoDesign, an approach developed for de novo protein sequence design given a protein backbone scaffold.
+EvoDesign uses a composite score function that combines the position-specific scoring matrix (PSSM, derived from structure-based evolutionary analysis) and EvoEF for sequence/structure decoy evaluation in the Monte Carlo design simulations.
+In the earlier versions of EvoDesign, FoldX was used to compute the physical energy, which is, however, rather slow.
+To improve the scoring accuracy and speed, we developed EvoEF to replace FoldX.
+Users can read the REFERENCE paper for more details.

 # INSTALLATION
 We recommend users to download the EvoEF source-code package to your computer and build the EvoEF executable on your own.
 After downloading and unzipping the package, change into the $path/EvoEF/ directory and run: <i> g++ -O3 --fast-math -o EvoEF src/*.cpp </i> or <i> ./build.sh </i> if you are working in a UNIX/Linux environent.
 If you are working on a Windows system, you need to install the g++ compiler first.